yousan/add-page-from-template/readme.txt

 == Description ==

 Are you tired to create pages through different environments?
-**PAGE** exhausts you to share the template files with co-workers.

 * Add **Virtual** WordPress 'page' from php template file automatically
 * Not needed to add 'page' from admin panel

- The page-templates would be located at 'themes/your-theme/page-foobar.php' then the page will be created as 'http://www.example.com/foobar/' without admin panel.
+ The page-xxx.php would be located at 'themes/your-theme/page-foobar.php' then the page will be created as 'http://www.example.com/foobar/' without admin panel.

 == Installation ==